Pre-Physical Therapy

 The degree in Health Sciences is offered by the Department of Kinesiology through the College of Natural Sciences and Mathematics.
 The purpose of the Health Sciences Program is to serve as a degree that is focused on pre-professional preparation for entrance into graduate programs.
 This program, specifically through an identified area of concentration, will help students recognize and meet specific entrance requirements for health-related degree programs at the master's or doctoral level.
 Students should meet with their advisor to discuss their concentration and steps after graduation.

-DBU works with local physical therapy clinics, hospitals, and other organizations to gain access to these critical professional development experiences.
+• DBU works with local physical therapy clinics, hospitals, and other organizations to gain access to these critical professional development experiences.
 Many students even find themselves working as Physical Therapy Technicians during their undergraduate experience as they pursue confirmation of God’s call on their life.

-Beta Beta Beta (TriBeta) is a National Biological Honor Society.
-It is dedicated to improve the understanding and appreciation of biological science and promoting scientific research.
+• Beta Beta Beta (TriBeta) is a National Biological Honor Society.
+It is dedicated to improving the understanding and appreciation of biological science and promoting scientific research.
+TriBeta alums are an excellent resource for our students.
+Many of our alumni have returned to speak to our students about their profession and serve as shadowing opportunities in their private practices.

-For more information on this profession follow the links below.
+For more information on this profession, follow the links below.

-Further Advanced Degree Preparation
+Advanced Degree Preparation

 • Academic Record (GPA and Pre-Requisites)